 Autism is a “spectrum disorder”, meaning that there is a wide range of symptoms, skills, and levels of impairments or disability that children with ASD can have.
 Some children are mildly impaired by their symptoms, while others are severely affected.
-Autism often goes undiagnosed until the child is way past the formative years of his/her life.
-It can be partly blamed on the lack of awareness about the condition and also, negligence or denial on the part of parents to recognize apparent differences in the child.
+Autism is one of those common conditions which remain unidentified or undiagnosed until very late into the developmental or formative years of a child.
+The reasons behind this are limited awareness of parents as well as denial or hesitancy in accepting their child's problems.

 Diagnosis of Autism

-- MRI or CT scan of the brain may also be prescribed by a doctor in order to observe the brain structure.
+- Doctors may also prescribe an MRI or CT scan of the brain to examine the brain structure.

 The diagnostic criteria for ASD according to DSM V:

 A. Persistent deficits in social communication and social interaction across multiple contexts, as indicated by the following, currently or by history: